FtmsdtHosseini/IDPL-PFOD/README.md

 **Notes:**

- +*We used [MirasText](https://github.com/miras-tech/MirasText/tree/master/MirasText) Dataset to generate text of each image.*
+ + *We used [MirasText](https://github.com/miras-tech/MirasText/tree/master/MirasText) Dataset to generate text of each image.*

- +*We generated IDPL-LSPOD's images by using the Python programming language.*
+ + *We generated IDPL-LSPOD's images by using the Python programming language.*

- +*We used part of the code published [here](https://github.com/Belval/TextRecognitionDataGenerator) to add wave distortion to our images.*
+ + *We used part of the code published [here](https://github.com/Belval/TextRecognitionDataGenerator) to add wave distortion to our images.*
 ## Summery of IDPL-LSPOD
 |#######| **Plain white** | **Noisy** | **Texture** | **Total image**| **Total Lines** | **Total Words** |
 :-:|:-:|:-:|:-:|:-:|:-:|:-: